 - Add the yogurt and gently mix with a spatula.

-- Using a pestle or a blender, mix the mastiha drops and one tablespoon of sugar until it's fine like powder.
+- Using a pestle or a spice grinder, mix the mastiha drops and one tablespoon of sugar until it's fine like powder.

 - Add the flour, baking powder and the mastiha mix to the wet ingredients.
 Gently mix using the spatula until all incorporated.